cloudmesh-community/book/chapters/msg/graphql.md

             description=repository.description)
 ```

-Similar to A Query, add a `Mutation` class in the repository's schema.
+Similar to A Query, add a `Mutation` class in the repository's schema in

-:o: what is the filename
+`repositories/schema.py`.

 ```python
 class Mutation(graphene.ObjectType):